davestewart/davestewart-content/content/blog/programming/command-line-guide/index.md

 ---
+date: 2025-12-18
+description: A comprehensive guide to mastering the Unix command line for web developers—from fundamental concepts to advanced techniques, customisation, and shell selection.
+summary: |
+  A comprehensive guide to the Unix command line for web developers, covering fundamentals through advanced techniques — patterns, scripting, permissions, and shell selection — developed through extended sessions with Claude AI.
 title: A Web Developer's Guide to the Command Line
-description: A comprehensive guide to mastering the Unix command line for web developers—from fundamental concepts to advanced techniques, customisation, and shell selection.
-date: 2025-12-18
 draft: true
 ---